Teaching English as a Foreign Language (TEFL) Teacher

 • Participating in six online discussion sessions for TEFL certification;

 • Working with parents and community members (PTAs) to increase their awareness of education and their connection to the school;

-• Creating and facilitating an English club, as well as other extracurricular/secondary activities.
+• Creating and facilitating an English club.

 • Paint wall murals with health messages at the local health center;